-The net proceeds to the Company from the sale of the shares of Common Stock offered by the Company hereby are estimated to be approximately \$188.0 million, based on an assumed initial public offering price of \$22.00 per share.
-The Company intends to immediately use such net proceeds to repay substantially all of the S Distribution Notes (estimated to have an aggregate principal amount between \$180.0 million and \$190.0 million).
-The remaining net proceeds, if any, will be used to repay outstanding advances under the Company's revolving credit facility.
-The S Distribution Notes will bear interest at 8% and will mature one year from the Closing Date.
+The net proceeds to the Company from the sale of the shares of Common Stock offered by the Company hereby are estimated to be approximately \$116.3 million.
+The Company intends to immediately use such net proceeds to repay a substantial portion of the S Distribution Notes (estimated to have an aggregate principal amount between \$126.0 million and \$136.0 million).
+The S Distribution Notes will bear interest at 8% per annum and will mature on January 1, 1997.
 Pending repayment of the S Distribution Notes, the Company will invest the net proceeds in short-term, interest bearing instruments or other investment grade securities.
-As of June 30, 1996, there was \$43.0 million outstanding under the revolving credit facility, which bears interest at 7.0%.
 See "Company History, the Reorganization and Prior S Corporation Status" and "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."